ds-civic-data/sd-pdx-sea/White_Paper.md

 ![](White_Paper_files/figure-markdown_github/2.2.1-3.png)

-These visual elluminate the importance of the 2008 depression, as we see that in all three areas overall there seem to have been decreases in proportion of people working in white collar jobs and increases in proportion of people working in blue collar jobs.
-Now to further our understanding, here are these classes by county and area.
+These visuals illuminate the importance of the 2008 recession, as all three areas seem to have experienced overall decreases in proportion of people working white collar jobs and increases in proportion of people working blue collar jobs.
+By examining this phenomenon at a more finely tuned geographic level we can more closely observe differences in these trends.

 ``` r
 pdx_class_county